 - Method of application online www.4newsquare.com (from December each year)

 Type of work undertaken

 The second six months: During your second six months, as well as continuing with work for your pupil supervisor, you will take on an increasing amount of your own court work.
 Chambers places a strong emphasis on advocacy and supports its pupils in gaining valuable practical experience.
 You can expect to be in court on your own about once a week up to the tenancy decision and potentially on a more regular basis thereafter.
-You will be expected to complete three assessed pieces of work for members of chambers who are not your pupil supervisors.
+You will be expected to complete three assessed pieces of work for members of Chambers who are not your pupil supervisors.
 Mini-pupillage Mini-pupillages generally last for two days and, save in exceptional circumstances, take place in specific weeks in April, July, November and December of each year.
 We aim to take 10 mini-pupils per week.

 Mini-pupillages are not a pre-requisite for a pupillage application.
 However, we encourage applicants to do a mini-pupillage in Chambers.
 We believe they provide a fantastic opportunity to get an understanding of the work we do here and, perhaps even more importantly, an opportunity to meet members of Chambers and get a feel for the working environment.

 Applications must be made on Chambers’ own mini-pupillage application form, which is available to download from our website.